abhishm/abhishm.github.io/_posts/2018-01-02-Thompson-Sampling.md

 Now lets make the most important assumption.
 Assume that we like restaurant $$A$$ when the weather is hot and we like restaurant $$B$$ when weather is cold.
 In other words, only the weather field in the context vector that gives us the significant information about us liking a restaurant.

 In Thompson Sampling, the context vector consists of day of week and weather.
 We use the [one-hot](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f) encoded representation to represent this context vector.
+So our context vector for the restaurant search problem is $$9$$ dimensional vector.
+The first seven dimension out of these $$9$$ dimensions represent day of week.
+The next $$2$$ dimension represent the weather.
+For example, if the context vector is $$[1, 0, 0, 0, 0, 0, 0, 1, 0]$$, then it implies that we are visiting the restaurant in a hot day where day of week is Monday.

 We further assume that the expected reward of a restaurant is a linear function of context vector and the restaurant parameters ($$\theta_A$$ and $$\theta_B$$).
 In mathematical terms,